-In order to make your claim, there are three basic elements that establish a workers’ comp case that need to be documented.
+In order to make your claim for benefits, there are three basic elements that establish a workers’ comp case that need to be documented in writing.
 You will first need to be seen by a doctor and get a diagnosis.
 Ask this doctor what restrictions are advised, such as “no work” or “no heavy lifting.”
 Your doctor will then need to determine that your condition is causally related to your work.
 This medical record of your injury can be done by either your primary care physician, a specialist to whom you are referred, or an emergency room doctor if your condition is so bad it cannot wait for a scheduled appointment.
-These three elements are absolutely necessary, so it is vital to your claim that you are seen by a physician who will provide evidence that your medical condition is due to work.
+These three elements are absolutely necessary to have, so it is vital to your claim that you are seen by a physician who will provide the evidence you need to substantiate your claim that your medical condition is due to work.

 Understand that there is a 4-year statute of limitations on filing a workers’ compensation claim in Massachusetts (in NH, the statute of limitations is just 2 years.)
 If, for whatever reason, you have waited, it is recommended that you speak with an attorney.

 WHEN TO CONTACT AN ATTORNEY TO ASSIST YOU WITH YOUR WORKERS’ COMP CLAIM

 If you are encountering an employer or insurance company who is not willing to help you with your claim or has denied your benefits, by law, you have the right to pursue a claim before the Department of Industrial Accidents (in MA) or the Department of Labor (in NH).
 An attorney will help guide you through this process.

 There are no fees charged to you for contacting an attorney for answers to your questions regarding your claim and how it is being handled.